 - 4.2.3.4 The City recognizes the definition of "affordable" as stated in the Provincial Policy Statement (2005).
-The City will annually establish local affordable housing targets in accordance with this definition. - 4.2.3.5 The City will strive to ensure that at least 10% of new residential units resulting from new residential development and residential intensification through conversion of non-residential structures, infill and redevelopment, will be affordable housing. - 4.2.3.6 The affordable housing component will be thoroughly reviewed in any new development where 25 or more single and/or semi-detached dwelling units or 50 or more multi-family dwelling units are proposed.
-The City will also utilize secondary land use plans to assist in identifying potential affordable housing sites. - 4.2.3.7 The City shall ensure that new subdivision development shall provide a variety of housing types and densities to support the City Housing targets as outlined in the Municipal Housing Policy Statement as updated from time to time. - 4.2.3.8 In order to monitor the provision of affordable housing, the City shall identify the remaining total development potential by secondary land use planning area and the targets for affordable housing pursuant to Section 4.2.3.6.
-The review of individual applications for new residential development will consider the impact of the development on the affordable housing targets. - 4.2.3.9 The City shall provide for an appropriate range of housing types and densities to meet projected requirements of current and future residents by: - a) establishing and implementing minimum targets for the provision of housing which is affordable; - b) permitting and facilitating all forms of housing required to meet the social, health and well-being requirements of current and future residents, including special needs requirements; - c) directing the development of new housing towards locations where appropriate levels of infrastructure and public service facilities are or will be available to support current and projected needs;
+The City will annually establish local affordable housing targets in accordance with this definition. - 4.2.3.5 The City will strive to ensure that at least 10% of new residential units resulting from new residential development and residential intensification through conversion of non-residential structures, infill and redevelopment, will be affordable housing.
+Notwithstanding the Provincial definition of affordable, the City may establish greater levels of affordability for various affordable housing programs. - 4.2.3.6 The affordable housing component will be thoroughly reviewed in any new development where 25 or more single and/or semi-detached dwelling units or 50 or more multi-family dwelling units are proposed.
+The City will also utilize secondary land use plans to assist in identifying potential affordable housing sites. - 4.2.3.7 The City will ensure that new subdivision development will provide a variety of housing types and densities to support the City Housing targets as outlined in the Housing Strategy as updated from time to time. - 4.2.3.8 In order to monitor the provision of affordable housing, the City will identify the remaining total development potential by secondary land use planning area and the targets for affordable housing pursuant to Section 4.2.3.5 and the City's Housing Strategy.
+The review of individual applications for new residential development will consider the impact of the development on the affordable housing targets. - 4.2.3.9 The City shall provide for an appropriate range of housing types and densities to meet projected requirements of current and future residents by: - a) establishing and implementing minimum targets for the provision of housing which is affordable; - b) permitting and facilitating all forms of housing, including supportive housing, required to meet the social, health and well-being requirements of current and future residents, including special needs requirements; - directing the development of new housing towards locations where appropriate levels of infrastructure and public service facilities are or will be available to support current and projected needs;